 IN THIS ARTICLEImporting data from a CSV file

 NOTESpreadsheet/CSV import can only be done on the desktop and web versions of Airtable at this time.
 You cannot import a CSV file with enough rows that doing so would put your table over the 50,000 record limit for a single table.
 There is a limit of 15,000 rows per upload, but it's recommended that you split large CSV files into even smaller chunks to prevent performance issues.

 To import an existing spreadsheet or CSV, open the new base dialog by clicking the New Base icon:

 Clicking this button will open a dialog with three options—click the option to Import a spreadsheet.

-You can then paste that data into the text box in the Paste Table Data section of Airtable's Import Spreadsheet dialog using V.
+You can then paste that data into the text box in the Paste table data dialog using ⌘ + V.